 Challenges and Limitations

 Laser modulation systems, while groundbreaking, face several hurdles.
 We’ll explore the main challenges and limitations that impact their performance and adoption.
+The limiting factor in achieving maximum modulation frequency is often the slowest step in the system, which can involve both electronic and optical components.

 Signal Distortion